-A uniquely American fruit familiar to the nation's first inhabitants, traditional uses for elderberries by Indians, who made use of every little part of the plant, included tools crafted from the branches, such as arrow shafts and pipes, as well as the berries.
+A uniquely American fruit familiar to the nation's first inhabitants, Native Americans used almost every part of the elderberry plant.
+Apart from eating the berries and using them to address health concerns, tools were crafted from the branches, such as arrow shafts and pipes.9

 Health Benefits of Elderberries

-Sambucus nigra — European or black elder — may be the cultivar most often used for medicinal purposes throughout the world and over decades and centuries of application.
-Modern research holds that elderberries may have anti-inflammatory, antiviral, and anticancer properties.
+Sambucus nigra — European or black elder — may be the cultivar most often used for medicinal purposes throughout the world and over decades and centuries of application,15 allowing researchers to discover what elderberries have to offer.

 Elderberries Nutrition Facts